sailscastshq/docs.sailscasts.com/docs/boring-stack/slipway.md

 The Boring Stack templates come with a production-ready Dockerfile, so you don't need to create one manually.
 Slipway detects and uses it automatically.
 :::

-That's it!
-Your app will be live on your domain as soon as the build finishes :tada:
+After the build finishes, Slipway deploys the app to the configured domain.

 ## What you get with Slipway

-Beyond deployment, Slipway gives you a full operational dashboard purpose-built for your Boring Stack app:
+Slipway also provides operational tools for the deployed app:

 - **[Push-to-deploy](/slipway/auto-deploy)** — automatic deployments from GitHub on every push
 - **[Preview environments](/slipway/auto-deploy)** — automatic environments for pull requests